 To select the best travel backpacks for women is a daunting task.
 There is a wide range of travel styles, backpacks, and women’s body types.
 The good news, as the demand for travel backpacks increases brands are building backpacks developed specifically for women’s frames.
 No longer is there a one size fits all pack.

 I fondly remember the first female-specific backpack I bought from REI.
 I loved that bag because it was comfortable, rugged, and fit my frame well.
 Ever since that first backpack years ago I’ve tried and tested out a wide range of new backpacks.
-After all that, I’ve found some of the best travel backpacks for women.
-No matter what backpack style you’re looking for you can find something for travel, hiking, or weekend getaways.

 Weight: 3 lbs.
-14.4 oz.
+2 oz.